Regulatory, Pricing and Reimbursement Overview

-Private hospitals operate purely independently of state health service, and patients who opt to go private must pay (or their insurance company must pay) for the full cost of their treatment and maintenance.
+Private hospitals operate purely independently of state health service, and patients who opt to go private must pay (or their insurance company must pay) for the full cost of their treatment.
 Private hospitals are free to set their charges to their patients at rates of their own choice.
-As of the end of 2018, almost half of the Irish population hold private health insurance and can avoid the potential for lengthy waiting lists associated with public health services.
+As of the end of 2020, almost half of the Irish population held private health insurance and can avoid the potential for lengthy waiting lists associated with public health services

 12. Are prices of drugs and devices regulated and, if so, how?